Pam Muñoz Ryan Shares Writing Secrets

 Set Up and Prepare

-- Set up Bookmark Flashlight Readers on the computers students will use
+- Bookmark Flashlight Readers on the computers students will use.

-Have each student choose one of the topics listed under "What do I want to find out?"
-Then allow students time to go through Ryan's Author Note and Q&A to find out about their topic.
+Step 2: Have each student choose one of the topics listed under "What do I want to find out?"
+Then allow students time to go through Ryan's Author Note and Q&A in the online activity to find out about their topic.
 As they gather the information, have them list it under "What did I learn?"

-Bring the students back together to share information.
+Step 3: Bring the students back together to share information.
 Ask if they found out everything they wanted to know.
 Is there more that they might have wanted to learn?
 If yes, how might they have found the additional details?
 Point out that personal interviews are another way to get answers to specific questions.
 Have students create a list of questions they would like Ryan to answer.
-(Note: If a live chat is scheduled, students should submit questions online for Ryan to answer during her interview.)

 - Evaluates own and others' writing (e.g., applies criteria generated by self and others, uses self-assessment to set and achieve goals as a writer, participates in peer response groups)